 For the sake of simulation performance, an external function call shall not block SystemVerilog compiler optimizations.
 An external function not specified as context shall not access any data objects from SystemVerilog other then its actual arguments.
 Only the actual arguments can be affected (read or written) by its call.
 Therefore, a call of non-context function is not a barrier for optimizations.
-A context function, however, can access (read or write) any SystemVerilog data objects by calling PLI/VPI; therefore, a call to a context function is a barrier for SystemVerilog compiler optimizations.
+A context external function, however, can access (read or write) any SystemVerilog data objects by calling PLI/VPI, or by calling a DPI export function.
+Therefore, a call to a context function is a barrier for SystemVerilog compiler optimizations.

-Only the calls of context functions are properly instrumented and cause conservative optimizations; therefore, only those functions can safely call all functions from other APIs, including PLI and VPI functions or exported SystemVerilog functions.
-For functions not specified as context, the effects of calling PLI, VPI, or SystemVerilog functions can be unpredictable and such calls can crash if the callee requires a context that has not been properly set.
+Only the calls of context external functions are properly instrumented and cause conservative optimizations; therefore, only those functions can safely call all functions from other APIs, including PLI and VPI functions or exported SystemVerilog functions.
+For external functions not specified as context, the effects of calling PLI, VPI, or SystemVerilog functions can be unpredictable and such calls can crash if the callee requires a context that has not been properly set.